What is open source?

-These days, it's sadly rare for any branch of the tech industry to be considered noble or altruistic.
-There is one area, however, where this is still very much the case, and that is the field of open source software.
+Though nowadays it's rare for any sector of the tech industry to be widely considered as noble or altruistic, there's one area where this is still very much the case: open source software.

-Open source, as the name suggests, is a field of software development in which the source code for tools, projects and programs is made freely available to download, modify and share.
+Open source, as its name suggests, is a field of software development in which the source code for tools, projects and programs is made freely available to download, modify and share.
+Given it's free to use with no restrictions on how you do so, it's become widely used among cash-strapped startups and smaller firms.

-The biggest effect of that is that open source software is free to use, with no restrictions on how you do so.
-This makes it very attractive for cash-strapped startups, among others.
-However, one of the other - and more important - elements of open source is that, because the code is publicly available, anyone can tweak it.
+Another important element of open source is that, because the code is publicly available, anyone can tweak it.
 As a result, a thriving community has developed around open source software, with countless developers collaborating on projects and sharing ideas.

-Open source components have crept into virtually every piece of technology on the planet, whether it's the Linux operating systems which power data centres and cloud services, the Android software behind some of the world's best phones, or enterprise development tools like Puppet, Jenkins and Chef.
+Open source components have crept into virtually every piece of technology on the planet, whether it's the Linux operating systems that power data centres and cloud services, the Android software behind some of the world's best phones, or enterprise development tools like Puppet, Jenkins and Chef.

-There are issues with open source development, most notably a much steeper learning curve, with developers who perhaps might not have as much experience as seasoned veterans facing a high barrier.
-As a result, many individuals involved in these projects are highly technically-minded with a substantial body of work behind them.
+However, there are a number of issues with open source development, most notably its steep learning curve.
+Less-seasoned developers may struggle to get to grips with open source, and a result, many individuals involved in these projects are highly technically-minded with a substantial body of work behind them.

 The main driving factor behind open source is the idea that as development projects are enhanced and accelerated, the wider the pool of people involved becomes, with developers of varying skills and abilities contributing their own expertise and experience.

-These principles of co-operation often involving developers across the globe deciding to work in tandem naturally lend each developer the opportunity to work on an area they are most comfortable in.
-This code, meanwhile, is shared among a community, and edited by many at the same time.
+These principles of co-operation often involve developers across the globe deciding to work in tandem, while the code is shared among a community, and edited by many at the same time.